 What is massage?

-muscles and other soft body tissues are rubbed and manipulated.
-This helps reduce
+this treatment, muscles and other soft body tissues are rubbed and manipulated.
+This

-Massage is found to be helpful both physically and emotionally.
-The rubbing action
+Massage has also been found to be helpful emotionally.
+The rubbing action, while helping

 Massage therapy can help with treatment of: